roots/bud/docs/components-env.md

 const {APP_NAME} = window
 ```

-If you have a secret value in `.env` which should not be shared in the application bundle, you can flag it as private by including the string `SECRET` in the variable name:
+If you have a sensitive value (like an API key) in `.env` which should not be shared in the application bundle, you can flag it as private by including the string `SECRET` in the variable name:

 ```env
 APP_NAME='My application'